 In the 1870s, physicians across the United States pushed state legislatures to implement medical licensing.
-At this time, all doctors in the the United States were unlicensed.
+At this time, all doctors in the United States were unlicensed.
 Additionally, the United States was composed of a crazy patchwork of physicians from different sects competing with each other.
 The three largest sects were regulars (traditional M.D.s), homeopaths, and eclectics (a mixture of Thomsonians and disaffected regulars).
 Eclectics, homeopaths and other non-M.D. physicians were often referred to as irregulars.
 These sects represented completely different approaches to medicine.

 By the 1870s, regular physicians were committed to regulating medicine.
-They believed that state licensing was an necessary first step to control the medical marketplace.
-Initially, regular physicians sought to use licensing to prevent homeopaths and eclectics from practicing, but in states such as California, they quickly realized that would need to work together if they wanted the state legislature to create medical licensing.
+They believed that state licensing was a necessary first step to control the medical marketplace.
+Initially, regular physicians sought to use licensing to prevent homeopaths and eclectics from practicing, but in states such as California, they quickly realized that they would need to work together if they wanted the state legislature to create medical licensing.

 Stumping for Medical Licensing

 In 1870, the Legislature created a California State Board of Heath with the goal of looking “after the vital interest and physical condition of the people.”
 The Board was composed of seven physicians from Sacramento and five doctors from other parts of the state.
 The legislation did not bar Irregulars from serving on the board nor did it require it.
 Still, all of the members of the inaugural board were Regulars.
 One of the chief responsibilities of the Board was to propose bills to the legislature that could improve public health.